 Reflections from 5HE's Newest Member, Valerie

-This post was written by 5HE’s newest ensemble member, horn player Valerie Whitney.
-Val has been with us since November, and we’ve loved having her around!
+This post was written by 5HE's newest ensemble member, horn player Valerie Whitney.
+Val has been with us since November, and we've loved having her around!
 Read her post below for a peek inside her brain on her first few months with 5HE, as well as to get a couple preview images from our upcoming Luna de Cuernos performances!
 As the newest member of the Fifth House roster, I thought I’d take the opportunity to say hello to the 5HE community that exists in cyberspace!

 I’ve lived in Chicagoland for over ten years now, and had heard the name “Fifth House” tossed around here and there, but never took the time to get to know the group beyond being familiar with the name.